oracle-livelabs/sprints/analytics/sprint-oac-rest-api-connector/rest-api-connector.md

 Duration: 3 minutes

-Oracle Analytics allows you to create a connection to your data source using a REST API connector.
+As of the September 2022 update, Oracle Analytics allows you to create a connection to your data source using a REST API connector.
 This Sprint will guide you on how to set that up.

 ## Setup the REST API Connector

->**Note:** You must have the **DV Content Author** application role to execute the following steps.
+>**Note:** You must have the **BI Service Administrator** application role to complete this Sprint.

 1. In your Oracle Analytics instance, click the **Navigation menu** and select **Console**.